Codecademy/docs/content/java/concepts/output/terms/print/print.md

 ---
-Title: '.print()'
+Title: ".print()"
-Description: 'Prints its argument to the console.'
+Description: "Prints its argument to the console."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Output'
+  - "Output"
-  - 'Strings'
+  - "Strings"
-  - 'Print'
+  - "Print"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.print()`** method prints its argument to the console.
 Unlike the similar [`.println()`](https://www.codecademy.com/resources/docs/java/output/println) method, `.print()` does not follow its argument with a new line, and any subsequent characters sent to the console will begin wherever the prior `.print()` command left off.